 Apex Center: Houses a 23,000 square feet Indoor Water Park with multiple pools, water slides, a vortex, “beach” play area and lap pool.
 Daily admission is $6 to $8.25 for adults, depending on your place of residency.
 Discounts for children and seniors.
 Admission includes use of the entire Apex Center and activities except ice skating.
 13150 W. 72nd Ave., Arvada.

-Lone Tree Recreation Center: Boats an 88-foot body/tube water slide, lesire pool with lazy river, spray features, children’s slide, basketball hoop and hot tub.
+Lone Tree Recreation Center: Boasts an 88-foot body/tube water slide, leisure pool with lazy river, spray features, children’s slide, basketball hoop and hot tub.
 Daily admission is $5.75 to $7.75 for adults, depending on your place of residency.
 Discounts for children and seniors.
 Punch cards and a Household Pass (2 adults and 3 children) also available.
 10249 Ridgegate Circle, Lone Tree.

 Ridge Recreation Center: Has a body flume slide with splash-down area, current channel, floor geysers, bubble bench and children’s play structure with tot slide.
 Daily pool admission is $5.25 to $7.25 for adults, depending on your place of residency.
 Discounts for children and seniors.
 6513 S. Ward St., Littleton.